This bacon wrapped pork tenderloin is life-changing. The bacon adds flavor and fat to the lean pork, making it juicy and flavorful.

 Thank you.

-Vered DeLeeuw
+Vered DeLeeuw says

 I'm so glad this recipe was a success, Jessica!
 Thank you for trying this recipe and for taking the time to leave your feedback.
 I appreciate it.

-Cindy D
+Cindy D says

 I made this for dinner last night.
 My spouse said it was the best pork tenderloin I had ever cooked.
 I did not change the recipe ingredients; however, I did use a meat thermometer.
 The total cook time was not 40 minutes.
 It was 20 minutes, plus the 15 minute rest.

-Vered DeLeeuw
+Vered DeLeeuw says

 I'm so glad you and your spouse enjoyed this recipe, Cindy!
 Thank you for the feedback about the cooking time.
 Ovens vary, and the size of the pork tenderloin also plays a role.
-The best way to know when the pork is done is to do what you did and use an instant-read thermometer.
+The best way to know when the pork is done is to do what you did and use a thermometer.